dinith95/CodingBook/frontend/react.md

 **Switch** this will traverese from top to down and navigate the route which mateches first .

 see the below [react router example](https://gist.github.com/dinith72/aaffbfb2ae1d0609ee1058e9f5decfbf)

+### react strictMode

+- once it is enabled **all the components are rendered twice** .
+- each component is rendered twice to **identify any errors done while creating components**.
+ - effects of this are only applied in the *development environment* .